-Current Position: State Senator for District 17 since 2012
+Current Position: State Senator of District 17 since 2012

 “By listening and asking questions, Bryce has been able to lead by always focusing on our priorities and doing what’s right.”